 How The Beatles made the "rooftop gig" an iconic rock event

-It’s one of the most iconic scenes in the story of The Beatles - but what made the Fab Four take to a London rooftop 50 years ago?
+It’s one of the most iconic scenes in the story of The Beatles - but what made the Fab Four take to a London rooftop in the winter of 1969?

 On 30 January 1969, The Beatles played their last ever gig.
 It wasn’t a paid show and a lot of people that witnessed the event weren’t even aware at the time that they were listening to The Beatles.
 They couldn’t see the four famous faces - John Lennon, Paul McCartney, George Harrison and Ringo Starr - and the songs they were hearing were unfamiliar and played very loudly and from a distance.